 “Two people owed money to a certain moneylender.
 One owed him five hundred denarii, and the other fifty.
 Neither of them had the money to pay him back, so he forgave the debts of both.
 Now which of them will love him more?”

-Why?
+Why these responses?
 Because whoever has been forgiven much, worships much.
 But whoever has been forgiven little, worships little.
 True worship is in direct proportion to one's experience of forgiveness.
-Were Simon the Pharisee at Redeemer yesterday he would have been troubled by what he saw.
+Were Simon the Pharisee at Redeemer, he would be troubled by what he sees.

 During worship I often think of how much I know I have been forgiven of.
 I also think of the unknown I have been forgiven of.
+To forgive is to have a debt cancelled.
+I don't have to pay any more.
+To forgive is to bring back into relationship.
+By the blood of Jesus, I find forgiveness.
+Atonement.
+Release.
+Forgiven, I am a captive set free.
 This moves me to tell God how much I love him, to say how thankful I am, and to worship him.

 1) to kiss the hand to (towards) one, in token of reverence 2) among the Orientals, esp. the Persians, to fall upon the knees and touch the ground with the forehead as an expression of profound reverence 3) in the NT by kneeling or prostration to do homage (to one) or make obeisance, whether in order to express respect or to make supplication 3a) used of homage shown to men and beings of superior rank 3a1) to the Jewish high priests 3a2) to God 3a3) to Christ 3a4) to heavenly beings 3a5) to demons